The True Cost of Maintenance: Cars, Homes, and Tech

 Similarly, a homeowner in Florida invested $3,500 in a "smart" leak detection system by Phyn and a high-efficiency dehumidification system.
 While the upfront cost was high, it prevented a major mold outbreak during a humid summer when the primary AC failed.
 The system alerted them to a pinhole leak in the wall, saving an estimated $20,000 in remediation costs that insurance likely wouldn't have fully covered due to "gradual seepage" clauses.

-Maintenance Comparison Matrix
+Maintenance Matrix

 Asset Category Annual Budget % Critical Tool/Service Impact of Neglect